 I definitely lost friends, acquaintances, and social standing when I transitioned.
 We were no longer able to participate in some of the groups to which we had belonged.
 I had already retired from my position as an attorney when I transitioned.
 However, I was still doing some consulting work, and I was removed from the firm’s website.
 Both of my parents were already deceased.
 I have one brother who I have not seen for almost five years.

 Barbara: The name Barbara was chosen for me.
 During my crossdressing period, we occasionally got together with another crossdresser and her wife.
-It was the wife that dressed me up one evening and said that I looked like a Barbara.
+It was the wife who dressed me up one evening and said that I looked like a Barbara.
 I really liked the name and stuck with it when I transitioned.
 I think that it is elegant, classy and age appropriate.
 And, it has to be “Barbara” not “Barb.”
 I have always liked the name “Marie,” because it sounds French.
 I am somewhat of a Francophile, so I used that as my middle name.

 Barbara: I waited until my parents were both deceased before I transitioned, so they never knew Barbara.
 I really have no idea how they would have reacted, but I don’t think my father especially would have been too accepting.
 I really have no other family, except one brother and some cousins that I have not seen for years.
 My brother saw Barbara one time when my wife and I renewed our vows and remarried as two women.
 That was almost five years ago.